stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 }
 ```

-Various convenience implementation are provided, in particular the following factory creates a policy to grow a memory pool:
+Various convenience implementations are provided, in particular the following factory creates a policy to grow a memory pool:

 ```java
 static AllocationPolicy expand(float scale) {